Raybestos Rookie News and Notes: Ford 300 Camp & Associates Press Release

 · Ambrose has captured WIX Filters Lap Leader of the Race honors twice this season: Montreal (race No. 23) and Las Vegas (race No. 4).
 Other Raybestos® Rookies to capture the honor: Brad Coleman (Talladega and Kentucky, race No. 16) and Juan Pablo Montoya (Mexico City, race No. 3).

-DID YOU KNOW?
-TWO Raybestos® Rookies have won pole positions this season: David Ragan at Texas (race No.
+· DID YOU KNOW?
+TWO Raybestos® Rookies have won pole positions this season: David Ragan at Texas (race No. Cool and Brad Coleman at Talladega.

-Todd Kluever was the Raybestos® Rookie of the Race in the 2006 Ford 300, grabbing a ninth-place finish.
 DID YOU KNOW?
 The best finish by a Raybestos® Rookie in the Ford 300 is third by Kyle Busch (2004) and Greg Biffle (2001).

 DID YOU KNOW?
 Casey Atwood is the only Raybestos® Rookie to win a pole position at Homestead.
 Atwood claimed the top starting spot for the 1998 Jiffy Lube 300.